codeZe-us/Resture/README.md

 # Resture
  Restuarant application
-How to Run the code: -
+       How to Run this code: -

 1. Flutter SDK required.
 2. Pull/download code from Github